Dividend vs Share Buyback/Repurchase

 Shareholders invest in publicly traded companies for capital appreciation and income.
 There are two main ways in which a company returns profits to its shareholders – Cash Dividends and Share Buybacks.
-The reasons behind this strategic decision differ from company to company and are based on several factors, including the company’s current stock price, its long term vision, tax structure applicable to the company and its shareholders, the message the company wants to give the stakeholders, investment opportunities, etc.
+The reasons behind this strategic decision differ from company to company and are based on several factors such as the company’s current stock price, its long-term vision, tax structure applicable to the company and its shareholders, the message the company wants to give the stakeholders, investment opportunities, etc.

 Before we understand the process, let’s understand the basics of both these terms: